VirtoCommerce/vc-docs/storefront/user-guide/docs/shopping/checkout-process.md

 1. Specify shipping details:
     * Select a shipping address from the list or add a new one.
-    * Select a delivery method from a drop-down list: Ground or Air.
+    * Select a delivery method from the dropdown list: Ground or Air.
 The shipping cost appears in the order summary.
     * Enter your comments, if any.

     ![Shipping step](../media/shipping-step.png)